How did Minnesota become a hub for Hmong people?

 Decades after Hmong people settled in Minnesota, many have become leaders in the state.

 A number of Hmong people have held positions in local and state government, including former State Sen. Mee Moua — the first Hmong American to serve in the Minnesota Legislature.
-Olympic gymnast Suni Lee made history as the first Hmong American to win an Olympic gold medal, at the Tokyo games in 2021.
+Gymnast Suni Lee made history as the first Hmong American to make the U.S. Olympic team and win an Olympic gold medal, at the Tokyo games in 2021.

 Lee's victory spurred hundreds of people to greet her at the airport and thousands more to celebrate her accomplishment in a St. Paul parade.